 Property transferred under a will or codicil

-Where the transfer of dutiable property is made under, and conforms strictly with, the trusts contained in the will of the deceased person, it can be lodged directly with Land Victoria.
-There is no requirement for such transfers to be marked as exempt by us.
+Where the transfer of dutiable property is made under, and conforms strictly with, the trusts contained in the will of the deceased person, it can be processed using Duties Online (DOL) and assessed as exempt under s42(1).

-Kate’s will bequeaths her home (valued at $300,000) to Stephen, Andrew and Rachel, in equal shares.
+Kate’s will bequeaths her home (valued at $300,000) to Stephen, Andrew and Rachel in equal shares.
 The executor arranges for the transfer of the property to Stephen, Andrew and Rachel in equal shares.
-This transfer is strictly in accordance with the will and can be lodged directly with Land Victoria.
+This transfer is strictly in accordance with the will and must be lodged with us via Duties Online.

-Transfers which must be lodged with us include:
+Transfers which must be lodged with us via our ELM include:

 - a transfer arising on an intestacy